ghga-de/milestones-docs/57-monkfish/technical_specification.md

   - *Upserts the document(s) provided in the request body in the specified collection.*
   - Request body:
     - Single document to upsert, or array of documents for batch upsertion
-  - Auth header: internal token
+  - Authorization header: API Key (set in configuration)
-  - Response body:
+  - Response body: Empty
-    - `id`: string (the ID of the upserted resource)
   - Response status:
-    - `201 Created`: resource successfully upserted
+    - `204 No Content`: Document successfully upserted
     - `401 Unauthorized`: auth error (not authenticated)
 - `DELETE /{db-name}/{collection-name}`
   - *Deletes all or some documents in the collection.*
   - Query string (optional):
-    - Filter parameters to refine deletion, e.g. `user_id=123`
+    - Filter parameters to refine deletion, e.g. `user_id=123&name=keith`
-  - Auth header: internal token
+  - Authorization header: API Key (set in configuration)
-  - Response body: list of deleted IDs
+  - Response body: Empty
   - Response status:
-    - `200 OK`: Request successfully processed
+    - `204 No Content`: Document(s) successfully deleted
     - `401 Unauthorized`: auth error (not authenticated)